prasek/reference-app-orders-go/README.md

 Open the order Workflow

+Select the `Compact` view

 Look for Nexus Operations in the order Workflow history

+Click on the first Nexus Operation in the event history

+Observe the following Nexus Operation events:
+- `NexusOperationScheduled`
+- `NexusOperationStarted`
+- `NexusOperationCompleted`

 ### Complete workflow as `Courier` role in the OMS reference app